Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Send the letter to the right address

-Send your letter (and copies of reports) to the LA's SEND or EHC team.
-Most LAs accept email — check their SEND Local Offer website for the correct contact.
+Send your letter (and copies of reports) to the local authority's SEND or EHC team.
+Most local authorities accept email — check their SEND Local Offer website for the correct contact.
 Send by email AND post if you are unsure.
-Note the date you sent it — the 6-week clock starts when the LA receives it.
+Note the date you sent it — the 6-week clock starts when the local authority receives it.

 3. 3